Skip to main content

 4. Auto Discovery and Collection Tasks

-Auto discovery is the core mechanism for maintaining data freshness, using 20+ professional plugins to automatically manage K8s, cloud resources, network devices, databases, and other objects.
+Auto discovery is the core mechanism for maintaining data freshness, using professional plugins spanning containers, virtualization, network devices, databases, storage, cloud platforms, and middleware to automatically manage K8s, cloud resources, network devices, databases, storage devices, and other objects.

 4.1 Collection Objects and Scope